Burt Bacharach: 1960s

-Despite Bacharach's early success with Hal David, he spent several years in the early 1960s writing songs with other lyricists, primarily Bob Hilliard.
-Some of the most successful Bacharach-Hilliard songs include "Please Stay" (The Drifters, 1961), "Tower of Strength" (Gene McDaniels, 1961), "Any Day Now (My Wild Beautiful Bird)" (Chuck Jackson, 1962), and "Mexican Divorce" (The Drifters, 1962).
+Despite Bacharach's early success with Hal David, he spent several years in the early 1960s writing songs with several other lyricists in addition to continuing his work with David.
+During this period, Bacharach found the most success with songs written with lyricist Bob Hilliard, including "Please Stay" (The Drifters, 1961), "Tower of Strength" (Gene McDaniels, 1961), "Any Day Now (My Wild Beautiful Bird)" (Chuck Jackson, 1962), and "Mexican Divorce" (The Drifters, 1962).
 In 1961, Bacharach was credited as arranger and producer, for the first time on both label and sleeve, for the song "Three Wheels on My Wagon", written jointly with Hilliard for Dick Van Dyke.

-Bacharach and David formed a writing partnership in 1963.
 Bacharach's career received a boost when singer Jerry Butler asked to record "Make It Easy on Yourself" and also wanted him to direct the recording sessions.
 It became the first time Bacharach managed the entire recording process for one of his own songs.

-In the early and mid-1960s, Bacharach wrote well over a hundred songs with David.
-In 1961 Bacharach discovered singer Dionne Warwick while she was a session accompanist.
+In 1961 Bacharach discovered singer Dionne Warwick, who was working as a session backup singer at the time.
 That year the two, along with Dionne's sister Dee Dee Warwick, released the single "Move It on the Backbeat" under the name Burt and the Backbeats.
 The lyrics for this Bacharach composition were provided by Hal David's brother Mack David.

-Dionne made her professional recording debut the following year with her first hit, "Don't Make Me Over".
+Bacharach and Hal David were both excited by Warwick's singing and decided to form a production company, Blue JAC Productions, so they could write for Warwick and produce her recordings.
+Warwick signed with Bacharach and David's new company, and the team subsequently secured a recording contract with Scepter Records for Warwick's recordings.
+Warwick made her solo recording debut in 1962 with "Don't Make Me Over", which also became her first hit.
+As business partners, Bacharach and David began writing almost exclusively with each other from 1962 until the dissolution of their partnership in the mid-1970s.